Scenario-Transferable Semantic Graph Reasoning for Interaction-Aware Probabilistic Prediction: Related Works

 \subsection{Transferability of Prediction Algorithms}

-Researchers have developed various machine learning algorithms to enhance the accuracy of behavior prediction tasks for autonomous vehicles under one or more driving scenarios such as highway (e.g. \cite{interact_LSTM_traj}, \cite{SIMP}, and \cite{TITS_highway_pred}), intersection (e.g. \cite{intersect_RNN_traj_ICRA}, \cite{GP_traj}, and \cite{TITS_intersection_pred}), and roundabout (e.g. \cite{RAL_roundabout_RNN_intent} and \cite{roundabout}).
+Researchers have developed various machine learning algorithms to enhance the accuracy of behavior prediction tasks for autonomous vehicles under one or more driving scenarios such as highway (e.g. \cite{SIMP}, \cite{hu2018framework}, and \cite{TITS_highway_pred}), intersection (e.g. \cite{intersect_RNN_traj_ICRA}, \cite{GP_traj}, and \cite{TITS_intersection_pred}), and roundabout (e.g. \cite{hu2019multi} and \cite{roundabout}).
 Although these machine learning algorithms provide excellent prediction performance, a key assumption underlying the remarkable success is that the training and test data usually follow similar statistics.
-Otherwise, when test domains are unseen (e.g. different road structure from training domains) or Out-of-Distribution (OOD) \cite{OOD}, the resulting train-test domain shift will lead to significant degradation in prediction performance.
+Otherwise, when test domains are unseen (e.g. different road structure from training domains) or Out-of-Distribution (OOD) \cite{lu2022generalizability}, \cite{OOD}, the resulting train-test domain shift will lead to significant degradation in prediction performance.
 Incorporating data from multiple training domains somehow alleviates this issue \cite{DG_2}, however, this may not always be applicable as it can be overwhelming to collect data from all the domains, especially for the autonomous driving industry.

 Therefore, it is important for the predictor to have zero-shot transferability or domain generalizability, where it can be robust to domain-shift without requiring access to any data from testing scenarios during training.
 In this work, we will demonstrate the zero-shot transferability of our prediction algorithm when limited training domains are available.
-This is mainly achieved by combining the proposed generic representations of driving environments with the SGN framework.